jpmorganchase/salt-ds/content-style-guide.md

 ### Best practices

 Use as a section header where necessary to draw the reader's attention to recommended tips and guidance.
+Never skip levels when using section headers.

 ### Components